DOES YOUR CONTRACTOR INSURANCE COVER THESE COMMON INJURIES?

 Deep excavation pits and trenches pose a major risk to contractors on sites.
 Without demarcations and warning signs, it is very easy for a contractor to drop into deep trenches and pits on a busy site.

-Furthermore, trench collapse is also a high-risk hazard that must be prepared against.
+Furthermore, prepare against trench collapse, as is also a high-risk hazard.
 If the weak walls of a deep excavation pit are not sloped, or supported by planking and strutting, they risk collapsing and burying workers inside the pit.

-Deep excavation trenches and pits are dangerous and should be treated as such.
+Treat deep excavation trenches and pits as dangerous.
 Accidents related to deep excavation falls and collapses may lead to bone fractures, spinal cord injuries, dislocation of joints, or even death.

 Your contractors insurance will not cover your workers for these injuries.
-However, should the client be injured, your contractors general liability insurance will provide cover.
+However, should the client receive an injury, your contractors general liability insurance will provide cover.

 4. Long-term Exposure Health hazards